Welcome to The School of Health and Rehabilitation Sciences (SHRS)

 Admission to most SHRS undergraduate programs is on a competitive basis as class sizes are limited.
 Students are strongly encouraged to complete as many prerequisites as possible prior to applying and to apply by the application deadlines published by the individual departments.
 Applications will be evaluated and qualified applicants will be admitted until classes are filled.
 Visit SHRS Programs and Course Offerings for individual department and program admission policies.

-General admission requirements for the SHRS baccalaureate degree programs include a cumulative grade point average (GPA) of at least 2.500 (based on 4.000) and successful completion of a minimum of 60 college-level credits, which includes specific prerequisite courses.
+General admission requirements for the SHRS baccalaureate degree programs include a cumulative grade point average (GPA) of at least 2.500 based on 4.000 (a 3.0 is required for accelerated programs) and successful completion of a minimum of 60 college-level credits, which includes specific prerequisite courses.
 If letter grading is available, all prerequisite courses must be taken for a letter grade, and a minimum grade of C- is required.
 (A minimum grade of C is required for all credits transferred from other institutions).
 SHRS also recommends prior study in a second (foreign) language and prior completion of a college-level computer science course.

 30 of the 60 credits required for admission must be from four basic content areas, with minimum credits in each of the four areas as listed in the table below.
 These 30 credits must consist of courses which are equivalent to those taken by students in the first two years of a four year liberal arts or science degree.
 Courses from two-year colleges are acceptable if they meet this standard.